 In addition to Steve, survivors include a son, Chris, a 1973 St. Thomas alumnus; two daughters, Frances and Mary; four grandchildren; and one great-grandchild.

-A Mass of Christian Burial will be at 10 a.m.
+A Mass of Christian Burial was at 10 a.m.
 Tuesday at St. Mark Catholic Church, 2001 Dayton Ave., St. Paul.
-Visitation will be from 4 to 7 p.m.
+Visitation was from 4 to 7 p.m.
 Monday at O’Halloran & Murphy Funeral Home, 575 S. Snelling Ave., St. Paul, and at the church an hour before the funeral.